filecoin-project/venus-docs/README.md

 ## Suggest an Edit

-Contributors and Community Members are welcome to make Pull Requests to this repo.
+Contributors and Community Members are welcome to make Pull Requests or File Issues in this repo.

 The `go-filecoin` wiki is in the directory `go-filecoin-tutorial`.